arnaud-zg/react-lightsaber/README.md

 # react-lightsaber

-Just a simple lightsaber npm repository
+Just a simple lightsaber hosted on npmjs

 ## Getting Started

 ## Why `react-lightsaber`?

-It was developped for a company, they need to make reusable component with a palette that can skin any component.
+I develop this library to be more confident with `rollup`, `storybook`, `gulp` and `sass`.
+Initially in the company I worked in, we need to create reusable component based on a palette that can skin any component.
+At first this project was a proof of concept, over time our internal library has become our design system used by 3 projects.

 ## Demo

 [Take a look on our storybook.](https://arnaud-zg.github.io/react-lightsaber/)

-## Table of Contents

-Coming soon ...

 ### Prerequisites